Skip Navigation

 When you’re comfortable consuming from the new add-on, you can stop producing to the old add-on:

-$ heroku config:set PRODUCER_ADDON_NAMES=KAFKA -a mackerel
+$ heroku config:set PRODUCER_ADDON_NAMES=KAFKA -a example-app

 Step 7: Destroy the Old Add-on